CsalazarSY/agent-chatbot/docs/code_summary.md

             *   Standard failure handoffs (tool failure, product not found).
             *   Handling silent agent responses (with retries).
             *   Product identification and information gathering.
-            *   **Price Quoting**: A critical multi-step workflow involving getting a Product ID from the Product Agent *first*, then size/quantity, then price from the SY API Agent.
+            *   **Price Quoting**: A critical multi-step workflow involving getting a Product ID from the Product Agent *first*, then size/quantity, then price from the Price Quote Agent.
 Emphasizes not assuming Product IDs.
-            *   Order status and tracking requests.
+            *   Handles requests for order status or tracking by informing the user these features are in development and offering to create a support ticket.
         *   **Output Formats**: Strict formats for delegation messages, final user responses (questions, success, failure), and developer mode answers.
         *   **Critical Rules**: Emphasizes ending the turn correctly with `end_planner_turn`, no internal monologue in user-facing replies, data integrity (no hallucination, mandatory Product ID verification from Product Agent).
 *   **Product Agent (`src/agents/product/`)**: Expert on product information.